vivekbhatnagar/JOBBOX-Twitter-Bot/README.md

 ## License

-The following is copyright JOBBOX.
-You may not reuse anything therein without permission:
+The following is JOBBOX copyright.
+You may not reuse without permission:

 + BotConfig method on src/BotConfig.java

-All other directories and files are MIT Licensed.
-Feel free to use the HTML and CSS as you please.
+Everything else is MIT Licensed, feel free to contribute!